MicrosoftDocs/entra-docs/docs/standards/nist-authenticator-assurance-level-3.md

 * FIPS 140 Level 3 Physical Security, or higher

-Microsoft Entra joined and Microsoft Entra hybrid joined devices meet this requirement when:
+Single-factor hardware protected certificate used with Windows device meet this requirement when:

 * You run [Windows in a FIPS-140 approved mode](/windows/security/security-foundations/certification/fips-140-validation)